Website strategy: Why you need one and how to write one

 - Brainstorm blog post topics

 - Find images

 - Create mailing list for newsletter

 Include all the tasks that need to be carried out to get the project started.
 (Print this list if you’re a pen and paper lover, but I recommend using an online list like Google spreadsheets or Evernote.)

 How did you do?
 Did you get through it?
 I know that It can be tough to find time to focus on all this stuff, especially if you’re trying to get a new business off the ground.
 And it may, at times, feel like you’re answering obvious questions, but having this strategy together WILL help you to define the purpose of your web project and make sure that you have the tools and resources in place to get create a really useful site… without getting lost in the process… without getting overwhelmed by options.

 Is your website your shop window or sales rep?
-Is your website having identity crisis?
-Do you see your website as your shop window or your top sales person?
-I’ve been making websites for over 10 years and a lot has changed from that time, from the technology used to...read more
+Is your website having an identity crisis?
+Do you see your website as your shop window or your top salesperson?
+I’ve been making websites for over 10 years and a lot has changed in that time, from the technology used to...read more

 Don't lose leads!
 Check these 3 things on your website ASAP!!
 Three things to check on your website to make sure that you are not losing clients.
-During the holidays we kind of “chilled more” than usual, we have the “weeds grow our website” so it needs just a little...read more
+During the holidays we kind of “chilled more” than usual, we have let the “weeds grow on our website” so it needs just a...read more

 Planning a launch for your online business If you are launching a new website or re-launching, I have four things for you to look at and consider.
-During the launch period you are extremely busy, you’ve got a lot of things to do and every single day is jam-packed with...read more
+During the launch period, you are extremely busy, you’ve got a lot of things to do and every single day is jam-packed...read more